-No. Although it is very important to maintain continuity for the benefit of both you and your dog, we can reschedule the training session, however we do ask that you provide us with 48 hours notice so we can help someone else in that time slot.
+No. Although it is very important to maintain continuity for the benefit of both you and your dog, we can reschedule the training session, however we do require 48 hours notice so we can fit someone else in that time slot.
 We do suggest that every effort be made to stick with the schedule for optimum training results.
-If an unavoidable issue arises we request that a 4-week training package be completed in no less than six weeks.
+Unless an unavoidable issue arises, we request that a 4-week training package be completed in no less than six weeks.
 Likewise a 6-week training package be completed in no less than 8 weeks.

 I have several dogs that need training.
 Can you train them all at once?

 Although possible to train several dogs at one time, it is much more effective to work on each dog individually and then bring them together to reinforce what they learned individually.
 The answer to this question is dependent upon the breeds, sizes, etc. of the dogs as well.

 My friends and neighbors have been telling me to use electronic shock collars, choke chains.
 One friend who has several well-trained dog uses a prong collar.
 Why not use them if they work for others?

 Besides the scientifically-proven fact that training can and should be fun for both you and your dog and without pain or force, there are unfortunately still some people who are firm believers of 'coercive' training.
 We help you train your dog in a way that enhances your relationship with your canine buddy and engenders trust and respect for a collaborative, rather than a adversarial training method.

 I've heard about clicker training.
 What is a clicker and how can it help train a dog?